ceedubbs/Sage-DAO-Research/Proposal Phase Notes/Ideas-Experiment Designs.md

 c. **Conflict Incidence:** Track instances of disagreement or conflict within each DAO.

 d. **Member Satisfaction:** Conduct pre- and post-experiment surveys to measure changes in participant satisfaction.

-Again, remember to account for the ethical considerations of running such an experiment, including ensuring participants' consent and their understanding of their involvement in the experiment.
-You also want to consider how to incentivize participation in a way that simulates real-world stakes without introducing undue risk to participants.